The Dagger of Kamui: Plot

-Jiro, a young boy of Japanese and Ainu descent, is a foundling raised by a kindly innkeeper and her daughter in the village of Sai on the Shimokita Peninsula.
+Jirō, a young boy of Japanese and Ainu descent, is a foundling raised by a kindly innkeeper and her daughter in the village of Sai on the Shimokita Peninsula.

-One evening, a shinobi kills Jiro's adoptive mother and sister while he is away.
+One evening, a shinobi kills Jirō's adoptive mother and sister while he is away.
 When he returns home, he finds their bodies and a strange dagger.
-The angry villagers accuse him of the murders, and rather than face a brutal crucifixion for the grave crime of parricide, Jiro escapes with the dagger.
+The angry villagers accuse him of the murders, and rather than face a brutal crucifixion for the grave crime of parricide, Jirō escapes with the dagger.
 He encounters a Buddhist monk called Tenkai, who works for the Shogunate as an Oniwaban (Secret Police).
 Tenkai takes the boy to confront the man who supposedly killed his family and provokes him into delivering the killing blow.
 To cover his tracks, Tenkai has the village set ablaze, and the villagers are slaughtered.
-Tenkai takes Jiro to his temple on the island of Ezo, and has his subordinates Shingo and Sanpei train him in the ways of the Ninja.
-Years later, Jiro leaves to find answers to the mystery of his family and his father, Tarouza.
+Tenkai takes Jirō to his temple on the island of Ezo, and has his subordinates Shingo and Sanpei train him in the ways of the Ninja.
+Years later, Jirō leaves to find answers to the mystery of his family and his father, Tarōza.
 Meanwhile, Tenkai has him followed.

-Jiro comes across a group of Japanese men beating up an old Ainu man, and he quickly dispatches them.
-The old man dies of his injuries, but his son Uraka takes Jiro to his home village of Shinopirika-Kotan, unaware the old man's assailants are agents of Tenkai.
-At Kotan, the village elder recognizes Jiro's dagger as the Dagger of Kamui, which was originally owned by a former village chieftain.
+Jirō comes across a group of Japanese men beating up an old Ainu man, and he quickly dispatches them.
+The old man dies of his injuries, but his son Uraka takes Jirō to his home village of Shinopirika-Kotan, unaware the old man's assailants are agents of Tenkai.
+At Kotan, the village elder recognizes Jirō's dagger as the Dagger of Kamui, which was originally owned by a former village chieftain.
 It was given to a Japanese ninja who married the chieftain's daughter, Oyaruru.
 Years later, Oyaruru returned to Kotan alone, but eventually left the village to live upriver by herself.

-Jiro finds Oyaruru and learns she is his biological mother.
-She reveals that Tenkai dispatched Tarouza to the mountain Kamui Nupuri to find a rumored treasure large enough to keep the Shogunate in power.
-However, Tarouza broke all contact with Tenkai and married Oyaruru.
-When Tenkai caught up with them, he slashed the face of the infant Jiro and sent him floating downriver in their canoe.
-Tarouza fought Tenkai's men on the cliff above, but lost an eye to a primitive grenade and his sword arm to Hanzou, then appeared to fall to his death.
-Jiro comes to the horrifying realization that Tenkai had tricked him, and that the man he stabbed was his father.
-During their evening meal, Jiro and Oyaruru collapse from a paralysis potion, and Oyaruru is killed with the Dagger of Kamui.
-Implicated in her murder, Jiro is imprisoned, but Uraka returns to help free him.
-Jiro finally realizes that Tenkai has been manipulating him for years into following his father's footsteps, searching for the treasure, and plans his revenge against Tenkai.
+Jirō finds Oyaruru and learns she is his biological mother.
+She reveals that Tenkai dispatched Tarōza to the mountain Kamui Nupuri to find a rumored treasure large enough to keep the Shogunate in power.
+However, Tarōza broke all contact with Tenkai and married Oyaruru.
+When Tenkai caught up with them, he slashed the face of the infant Jirō and sent him floating downriver in their canoe.
+Tarōza fought Tenkai's men on the cliff above, but lost an eye to a primitive grenade and his sword arm to Hanzou, then appeared to fall to his death.
+Jirō comes to the horrifying realization that Tenkai had tricked him, and that the man he stabbed was his father.
+During their evening meal, Jirō and Oyaruru collapse from a paralysis potion supplied by Shingo, and Oyaruru is killed by Shingo with the Dagger of Kamui.
+Implicated in her murder, Jirō is imprisoned, but Uraka returns to help free him.
+Jirō finally realizes that Tenkai has been manipulating him for years into following his father's footsteps, searching for the treasure, and plans his revenge against Tenkai.